 Winter at Lake Tahoe is great for choose-your-own type adventures in the backcountry.
 There are additional considerations to take into account during winter travel.
 However, your options are plentiful if the snowpack is stable, you know your gear and its capabilities, and you are willing to embrace your inner pioneer spirit.
 For this article I outline my overnight cross-country ski tour beginning at Carson Pass (north lot), traveling northwest along the Pacific Crest Trail/Tahoe Rim Trail through Meiss Country, spending the night north of Showers Lake, then climbing up to Little Round Top, and finally making my way southeast back to Carson Pass via the ridgeline.

 For a couple of winters I’ve wanted to cross-country ski through the high meadow in Meiss country north of Carson Pass along the Pacific Crest Trail/Tahoe Rim Trail.
-This swath of land is only a few miles long, but it sits directly between Red Lake Peak and Stevens Peak on the eastern side (as you travel north) and Little Round Top and its continuous ridgeline along the western border.
+This swath of land is only a few miles long, but it sits directly between Red Lake Peak and Stevens Peak on the eastern side and Little Round Top and its continuous ridgeline along the western border.
 I also wanted to xc ski up to Little Round Top mountain because the tail end of a now defunct cross-country ski race called the Echo to Kirkwood race used to travel near this mountain.

 For the majority of January (2017), however, the snowpack in the Sierra Nevada Mountains was highly unstable due to the massive amounts of fresh powder we received during a long continuous stretch of time.
 Essentially, the snow kept falling and never had a chance to properly set or stabilize.
 Fortunately, by the end of the month the Sierra Avalanche Center classified the avalanche danger “low” on all aspects of the mountains.
 The forecast was also favorable, calling for freezing temperatures at night but clear skies.